My Quiet Kitchen

 Instructions

-• Add the dates and almonds to the bowl of a food processor.
+• Add the pulp, almonds, and dates to the bowl of a food processor.
 Let it run for 10 to 15 seconds or just until the mixture is chunky.

 • Add the cacao, vanilla, cinnamon, and salt, and process until incorporated.
 Squeeze some of the mixture between your fingers; it should stick together.
 If it's not sticky enough add the maple as mentioned below, or add a splash of water.